uakfdotb/ghostpp/readme.txt

 ========

 Parameters in angled brackets <like this> are required and parameters in square brackets [like this] are optional.
+Note that although the commands are listed with a "!" as the command trigger, the actual command triggers are controlled by the settings in your ghost.cfg file.

+*** In battle.net (via local chat or whisper at any time) or in any game lobby or in any game:

+?trigger                        tells you what the bot's command trigger is

+Note that the "?trigger" command always uses a "?" as the command trigger, regardless of any command trigger settings in your bot.
+If sent via battle.net the bot will only respond to anonymous users if bnet_publiccommands = 1.
+If sent via any game lobby or any game the bot will respond with a private message visible only to the requesting user.

 *** In battle.net (via local chat or whisper at any time):